ayodejiayankola/ayodejiayankola/README.md

 🔭 I have strong interest in backend Java Development.

-💬 Ask me about: IOS Development using Swift, SwiftUI and anything about the ios ecosystem.
+💬 Ask me about: IOS Development using Swift, SwiftUI, Vapor and anything about the ios ecosystem.

 📫 How to reach me: You can find me on linkedin.
 I'm always there